 - Suicide is the third leading cause of death in youth.

-- 37 percent of students 14 and older with a mental health condition drop out of school.
+- 37 percent of students 14 and older with a social/emotional learning condition drop out of school.

 - 70 percent of youth in state and federal justice systems have a mental illness.